Andrettin/Wyrmsun/readme.txt

 * Maps
 - The settlements in the Lorraine Plain map are now settlements which are actually in Lorraine.
-- Added the Bordeaux and Clermont settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.
+- Added the Bordeaux, Clermont and Wurzburg settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.
 - Added many building sites in France, for the Earth scenario map.
 - Placed more pre-Indo-European tribes on the Earth map for the Stone/Bronze age.